wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/storage-nodejs-use-table-storage-cloud-service-app.md

 ## Overview

-In this tutorial, you will extend the application created in the [Node.js Web Application using Express] tutorial by using the <!-- deleted by customization Microsoft --><!-- keep by customization: begin --> Windows <!-- keep by customization: end -->
-Azure Client Libraries for Node.js to work with data management services.
+In this tutorial, you will extend the application created in the [Node.js Web Application using Express] tutorial by using the Microsoft Azure Client Libraries for Node.js to work with data management services.
 You will extend your application to create a web-based task-list application that you can deploy to Azure.
 The task list allows a user to